toptensoftware/grim-xml/readme.md

 * No support for processing instructions
 * No support for namespaces
 * No unit tests
-* Spec, schmeck, we didn't bothering to read the spec.
+* Spec, schmeck, we didn't bother to read the spec.
 * The entire parser is 100 lines of code, pretty sure I forget something.

 But, if your use case is simple and well known, grim-xml is small, easy to use